ibrahim408/simpleApps/README.md

-a collection of simple react-native apps inspired by allenwong/30DaysofSwift
+a collection of  react-native apps inspired by allenwong/30DaysofSwift

 Project 1